E-commerce Customer Experience: An Introduction to Three Levels

 Up-to-date and accurate product information

-PIM or other suitable system for managing product information
+PIM or another suitable system for managing product data

 Good Level of Customer Experience

-At a good level, the e-commerce store offers a better experience in several aspects of customer experience than its competitors, thus creating a competitive advantage.
+At a good level, ecommerce offers a superior experience in several aspects of customer experience compared to competitors, thus generating competitive advantage.

 Criterion